HazyResearch/manifest/README.md

 ```

 # Chat Models
 Manifest has specific support for executing against chat models in the more standard "system" / "user" dialogue.
-To pass in a dialogue history to Manifest, you must use the `run_chat` command with an associated chat model such as `openaichat`.
+To pass in a dialogue history to Manifest, use the `run` command with a list of dictionary inputs with `role` and `content` keys using an associated chat model such as `openaichat`.

 ```python
 manifest = Manifest(client_name="openaichat")